Shinyws/Shinyws/README.md

 - Hi, I’m @Shinyws
-- I’m interested in programming / Video Game
+- I love video game and my dream is to be a gameplay dev
 - Currently learning C++
 - https://guns.lol/shinyws